To conduct applied epidemiological and economic research to inform public health decisions about vaccination.

 - Single-Dose HPV Vaccine Evaluation Consortium

-The Single-Dose HPV Vaccine Evaluation Consortium, coordinated by PATH and encompassing nine leading research institutions, has begun work to collate and synthesize existing evidence and evaluate new data on the potential for single-dose human papillomavirus (HPV) vaccine delivery.
+The Single-Dose HPV Vaccine Evaluation Consortium, coordinated by PATH and encompassing nine leading research institutions, has begun work to collate and synthesise existing evidence and evaluate new data on the potential for single-dose human papillomavirus (HPV) vaccine delivery.

 - Kaja Abbas